Want the secondhand scoop?

 Goods made in most other countries entering the U.S.

-U.S. consumers and companies (aka importers) must pay the U.S. government tariffs of 10 per cent when importing any goods valued over US$800 originating from 180 countries other than Canada, Mexico, China and Hong Kong.
+U.S. consumers and companies (aka importers) must pay the U.S. government tariffs of minimum 10 per cent, ranging up to 50 per cent, when importing any goods valued over US$800 originating from most countries other than Canada, Mexico, China and Hong Kong.

 Goods made in the U.S. entering Canada